TotallyNotNero/totallynotnero/README.md

 # Who am I?
 TotallyNotNero is obviously a screen name... right?
 Well, I am a developer who specializes in iOS Development and Jailbreaking.
 I am fluent in C and Swift, and proficient in Java and JavaScript.
 I am a car enthusiast, owning a Chevy Camaro.
 I am a basketball enthusiast, as I play and watch it a hell of a lot, and a gaming enthusiast, playing Rainbow Six Siege and Watch Dogs.
 I also watch a lot of NCIS, Hawaii Five-0, MacGyver, Magnum P.I, and Scorpion (bring it back please?).
 I am also a leftist.

+I have been developing since 2016, learning multiple languages and skills that help me today.
+I have made various projects in JavaScript since then and even more in C and Swift.

-I have a lot of experience with the Apple Kernel, as well as a decent amount with developing Discord bots.
+I have a lot of experience with the Apple Kernel, as well as developing Discord bots.
 You could probably say that I am self taught at destruction.

 Contact me through Twitter, Discord, or my blog!